iCampPro Blog Header Image

 Investigate with Patience

-Campers might be anxious, homesick, or introverted.
+Campers might be anxious, homesick, or simply more introverted by nature.
 It’s important not to jump to conclusions and to do a little investigating.
 There are a lot of reasons why campers might be upset or a little disconnected.

 To get a better understanding, stay open and receptive to the camper’s answers to questions such as: